-Another cool feature about several of the aforementioned tools, is the ability to spy on your competition.
+Another cool feature about several of the aforementioned tools is the ability to spy on your competition.

-You can see what your competitors rank for, traffic they’re getting for specific keywords, even how much and where they spend on ads.
+You can see what your competitors rank for, the traffic they’re getting for specific keywords, even how much and where they spend on ads.

 Use these tools, because I guarantee your most successful competition does.

 Talking of completion, something else they will be doing is investing in SEO Training, such as is provided by these SEO courses.

 While on the topic of keywords, let’s talk about keyword stuffing.